 Primarily used for business, commercial, charitable, not-for-profit, or agricultural purposes.

+“Restructuring” means, in the context of any existing Financing Agreement, a Benefited Property Owner entering into a new Financing Agreement or any modification of the existing Financing Agreement with the C-PACE capital provider (or its successors or assigns) who is a party to the applicable existing Financing Agreement for the purpose of restructuring, amending, restating, or otherwise modifying the existing Financing Agreement and Benefit Assessment, including but not limited to, releasing the existing Benefit Assessment and entering into a new Financing Agreement and filing of a new Benefit Assessment associated with the same Qualifying Project, subject to all other applicable program requirements.

 “SIR” shall have the meaning ascribed to it in Article III Section 3(G).

 “Technical Administrator” shall mean the entity, selected by Green Bank pursuant to an RFP process, which may conduct technical review as well as provide Green Bank with guidance and consultation in the development and implementation of the Technical Standards and Program Guidelines.
 The Technical Administrator may also work with contractors to help them develop a building’s baseline energy consumption and energy savings estimates for projects.